From the creators of Smart Slider: Meet Mosaic, our new visual theme builder for WordPress.

 Hero slider in 2018

 Stunning!
 I often trot out this example because it’s so freaking beautiful.
-If it’s not already obvious, the difference between hero sliders from 2013 and those created in 2018 is design.
+If it’s not already obvious, the difference between hero sliders from 2013 and those created in 2026 is design.
 It all comes down to good design.
-But also, modern slider solutions, such as Smart Slider 3, provide modern features, such as layers, transitions, text editing, custom CSS, and more – that make it easier than ever to design stunning sliders like the Squarespace one above with little effort.
+But also, modern slider solutions, such as Smart Slider 3, provide modern features, such as layers, transitions, text editing, custom CSS, and more, that make it easier than ever to design stunning sliders like the Squarespace one above with little effort.

-Clearly, designing and choosing images and video for your hero sliders is as much art as it is science.
+Clearly, designing and choosing images and videos for your hero sliders is as much art as it is science.
 It’s also just as much about branding as it is conversions.
-Fortunately, there are frameworks that can help guide decisions around hero slider design.
+Fortunately, some frameworks can help guide decisions around hero slider design.

 Angie Schottmuller’s 7-step framework provides a set of questions to ask yourself when judging hero images and video: